youssefKetata/slack-cicd/README.md

 **IMPORTANT:** Never commit the `.env` file to version control!

+## Data Directories

+### mongo-data directory

+The `env-dev/mongo-data` directory is used for persistent MongoDB storage in the development environment.
+This directory:

+- Is automatically created when running the development environment
+- Contains MongoDB data files
+- Should **not** be committed to version control
+- Is included in the `.gitignore` file

+When developing locally, this directory allows your database data to persist between container restarts.
+In staging and production environments, named Docker volumes are used instead for better data management.

 ## Running the project

 This DevOps ecosystem includes all containers shown in the image below.